meilisearch/documentation/references/searchable_attributes.md

 #### Body

-List of searchable attributes in order of importance.
+An array of strings that contains searchable attributes sorted by order of importance (arranged from the most important attribute to the least important attribute).

 This means that a document with a match in an attribute at the start of the array will be considered more relevant than a document with a match in an attribute at the end of the array.